Cap'n Crunch: Marketing

 According to The Wall Street Journal (2013), the character, Horatio Magellan Crunch, captains a ship called the Guppy, and was born on Crunch Island, a magical island in the Sea of Milk—with talking trees, crazy creatures and a mountain (Mt.
 Crunchmore) made out of Cap'n Crunch cereal."
 The article refers to the Captain's bicorne as a "Napoleon-style" hat, and claims that this has led to speculation that he may be French.

 Cap'n Crunch's original animated television commercials used the slogan, "It's got corn for crunch, oats for punch, and it stays crunchy, even in milk."

 In 2013, sources including The Wall Street Journal and Washington Times noted that the three stripes on the mascot's uniform indicate a rank of Commander rather than the four that denote the rank of Captain.
 In jest, The Wall Street Journal reported that the U.S. Navy had no record of Crunch and that the Naval Criminal Investigative Service (NCIS) was investigating him for impersonating a naval officer.

 Daws Butler provided the original voice of the Cap'n until his death in 1988.
 From 1991 to 2007, George J. Adams voiced him, followed by John Gegenhuber in The Cap'n Crunch Show in 2013, and Mike Stoudt since 2021.

 In the 1960s Cap'n Crunch cereal boxes came with whistles which coincidentally had the specific frequency (2600 hertz) required to exploit a vulnerability of in-band signaling enabling a phone to make free calls by entering an 'operator mode'.
 This was discovered by John Draper.

-Author Philip Wylie wrote a series of short stories, Crunch and Des, beginning in the 1940s, which featured a similarly named but otherwise unrelated character, Captain Crunch Adams.
 Vinton Studios produced a claymation ad during the 1980s.